US, Pakistan face each other again on Afghanistan threats - NewsBreak

 “They would say, ‘You just come to my office, tell me where the location is,’” he said.
 “They would just usually pay lip service to us and say they couldn’t confirm the intel.”

-London, author of the forthcoming book “The Recruiter,” said he expected American intelligence would consider limited partnerships with Pakistan on mutual enemies such as al-Qaeda or Islamic State-Khorasan, which took responsibility for the deadly suicide attack outside the Kabul airport last month during the final days of the U.S. evacuation.
+London, author of the forthcoming book “The Recruiter,” said he expected American intelligence would consider limited partnerships with Pakistan on mutual enemies such as al-Qaeda or Islamic State-Khorasan, which took responsibility for the .

 The risk, London said, is at times “your partner is as much of a threat to you as the enemy who you’re pursuing.”